 Empire Theatre and Opera House

-In 1894 Blackpool was booming with visitors, so another Theatre was to be built, costing £30,000, and designed as a large Ballroom and Music hall by its designer John Dent Harker of Manchester.
-When completed it was opened on 4th July 1895 as The Empire Theatre and Opera House.
+In 1894 Blackpool was booming with visitors.
+A new theatre was planned at a cost of £30,000 – a lot of money back then.
+John Dent Harker of Manchester designed it as a large Ballroom and Music hall.
+When complete it opened on 4th July 1895 as The Empire Theatre and Opera House.

 Many thanks to our Visit Fylde Coast team member Juliette Gregson for sharing this photo.
 She thinks it was the original building.
 Can anyone confirm that?

-Unlike all the other theatres in Blackpool, the Empire had a very small stage that separated itself safely from the auditorium by a special fire-proof curtain made from asbestos.
+Unlike other theatres in Blackpool, the Empire had a very small stage that separated itself safely from the auditorium by a special fire-proof curtain made from asbestos.
 The auditorium had a flat floor with a gallery around three sides, beautifully decorated in the old Italian Renaissance style.
-There was also very special provision made for the comfort for the artists, with dressing-rooms fitted with hot & cold water heated by electricity as well as electric lighting throughout the Theatre.
+Very special provision was made for the artists comfort.
+New dressing-rooms, fitted with hot & cold water, and heated by electricity!
+There was also electric lighting throughout the Theatre.
 Most of its entertainers came up from London making it the only music hall in Blackpool.

-The company’s original intention was to provide dancing and variety shows for holiday makers every summer, but the magistrates refusal to grant them a licence for singing and dancing caused the directors of the theatre to change their plans.
-Due to poor profits The Empire’s financial problems caused it to closed down.
+The company’s original intention was to provide dancing and variety shows for holiday makers each summer.
+But the magistrates refusal to grant them a licence for singing and dancing caused the directors of the theatre to change their plans.
+Due to poor profits The Empire’s financial problems caused it to later close down.

-But back at the Hippodrome Theatre however, in 1910 the theatre was still struggling, so the circus arena was removed and the floor raked and converted back into a theatre to seat 2,500 people, staging a Variety season in the summer months.
+However, back at the Hippodrome Theatre, it was still struggling in 1910.
+So the circus arena was removed, the floor raked and converted back into a theatre.
+It could now seat 2,500 people, staging a Variety season in the summer months.

 Taken over by ABC

-In April 1929 the theatre was taken over by Associated British Cinemas (ABC).
+The Hippodrome theatre was taken over by Associated British Cinemas (ABC) in April 1929.

-Plans were proposed to rebuild The Hippodrome Theatre 1939, but the outbreak of WWII put a stop to that and the theatre carried on as it was through the War, helping to keep morale going with shows going on such as “Coconut Grove” starring Julie Andrews & Jimmy Jewel in 1949 or “Latin Quarter” starring Max Bygrave and Hylda Baker in 1953, but eventually the Hippodrome Theatre had to close in 1960.
+The outbreak of World War Two put a stop to plans to rebuild The Hippodrome Theatre in 1939.
+The theatre carried on as it was through the War, helping to keep morale going.
+Shows such as “Coconut Grove” in 1949 starring Julie Andrews & Jimmy Jewel.
+And “Latin Quarter” starring Max Bygrave and Hylda Baker in 1953.

-This was to be the golden years of the ABC with seating for 1,934 in the stalls and the circle.
-It was a very modern theatre with gold seats and tabs (stage curtains) and was used for stage shows during the summer months, films and concerts during the winter season.
+These were the golden years of the ABC, with seating for 1,934 in the stalls and the circle.
+A very modern theatre, it had gold seats and tabs (stage curtains).
+Stage shows were performed during the summer months, with films and concerts showing during the winter season.

-It was even fitted with its own permanent revolving stage.
+It even had its own permanent revolving stage.
 Prior to it’s demolition it was still one of the few remaining theatres in Britain to have a revolving stage.

 He said “I wonder what happened to it.”
 So do we.
 Do you know whether it was scrapped or sold on?
-Please get in touch with that particular piece of the jigsaw – email jane@theRabbitPatch.co.uk
+Please get in touch about that particular piece of the jigsaw.
+Just email jane@theRabbitPatch.co.uk

-The theatre was also wired up for TV transmissions and during the 1960’s ABC Weekend Television transmitted their “Blackpool Night Out” show form the ABC hosted by Mike & Bernie Winters.
+The theatre was also wired up for TV transmissions.
+During the 1960’s ABC Weekend Television transmitted their “Blackpool Night Out” show from the ABC, hosted by Mike & Bernie Winters.

-There were other popular summer shows that the ABC attracted, stars like Morecambe & Wise, Tommy Cooper, Cilla Black, Tommy Steele, Jimmy Hendrix, Englebert Humperdink and then there was “Holiday Startime” with Frank Ifield and Jimmy Tarbuck, with guest stars like The Barron Knights.
+The ABC attracted other popular summer season shows.
+Stars like Morecambe & Wise, Tommy Cooper and Cilla Black appeared there.
+Plus Tommy Steele, Jimmy Hendrix, Englebert Humperdink.
+Then there was “Holiday Startime” with Frank Ifield and Jimmy Tarbuck, with guest stars like The Barron Knights.

-But the ABC Television studio in Blackpool didn’t just do big Summer Shows they also did the “Bruce Forsyth Show” a comedy sketch show with co-star Harry Secombe.
-“ABC Armchair Theatre” a thriller, and “Haunted” a suspense.
+But the ABC Television studio in Blackpool didn’t just do big Summer Shows.
+They also did the “Bruce Forsyth Show” a comedy sketch show with co-star Harry Secombe.
+“ABC Armchair Theatre” was a thriller, and “Haunted” a suspense.